 DM: Gareth Barry (England)

-He has made 597 appearances in the Premier League, including 365 for Aston Villa, putting him third on the all-time appearances list, and top amongst current players.
+Gareth Barry has made 597 appearances in the Premier League, including 365 for Aston Villa, putting him third on the all-time appearances list, and top amongst current players.
 In 2009, he joined Manchester City, where he won the FA Cup in 2011 and the Premier League title the following season.
 After a season on loan, he joined Everton on a three-year contract in July 2014.
 He played 53 times for England.
 He was a member of Euro 2000 team, and then, the 2010 World Cup team.

 Mortimer captained Villa to the 1982 European Cup Final.
 A 1–0 victory against Bayern Munich in the De Kuip Stadium was courtesy of a Peter Withe goal.
 From 1975 to 1985 he made 403 appearances for Villa scoring 36 goals.
 He also played for Coventry City, Sheffield United, Brighton & Hove Albion and Birmingham City.